arjun-menon/pypage/README.md

 -----
 If you have any ideas on how to improve *pypage*, please let me know.
 I am willing to accept good pull requests.
 Thanks for any ideas/improvements in advance!

+### Todos
+* `pypage-service`: Allows users to set up directories to be monitored via [pyinotify](https://github.com/seb-m/pyinotify/wiki).
+Files ending with `*.pypage` in these directories are automatically mapped to their corresponding pypage-processed counterparts; and the mappings are kept up-to-update thanks to [intoify](https://en.wikipedia.org/wiki/Inotify).
+* Integrate [markup.py](http://markup.sourceforge.net/) into pypage -- i.e. always import markup (implicity) and make its faculties available to the programmer.

 License
 -------
 The [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).